GameDevTecnico/cubos/README.md

 **CUBOS. aims to be a simple, but powerful game engine for PC, where** **everything is made out of voxels.**

 It is open source and free to use for any purpose.
-Written in *C++* and with data-oriented design in mind, its goal is to be both performant and highly flexible.
+Written in modern *C++* (20) and with data-oriented design in mind, its goal is to be both performant and highly flexible.

 ### Learn more